Glossary Of Employoment Terms...

 R

-Religious practices - Practices that include traditional religious beliefs and moral and ethical beliefs.
+Religious practices - traditional, moral and ethical beliefs.

 S